 On a budget?
 There are lots of hostels in Bath City Centre including Bath Backpackers Hostel, St Christopher’s Inn Bath, YHA Bath and even some cheap rooms at certain times of year at Bath University.

-Thanks to Visit Bath for inviting me to explore this beautiful part of England.
+Thanks to Visit Bath for inviting me to write this Bath travel blog and explore this beautiful part of England.
 As always, opinions are my own!
+I hope you enjoy your 24 hours in Bath as much as I did!

 Enjoyed this post?
 Pin it…